AAnirudh07/Reward-Model-Adversarial-Attacks/README.md

 - HPSv1[​1]: This fine-tuned CLIP[2] model scores images and associated text prompts on a 0–100 scale based on alignment with  human preferences.
 - HPSv2[3​]: An enhanced iteration of HPSv1, also based on a fine-tuned CLIP architecture, trained on a more diverse set of images and text prompts.

-Due to memory constraints on a T4 GPU in Google Colab, I used a compressed version of the HPSv2 model.
+Due to memory constraints on a T4 GPU in Google Colab, a compressed version of the HPSv2 model was used.
 This limitation might affect the model's performance slightly compared to its full-scale counterpart.

 #### Target Models
 This analysis was conducted on the Stable Diffusion family of models: